-Properties of Materials 54 hours lecture, 54 hours lab; 108 hours total mum grade of C
+Properties of Materials 54 hours lecture, 54 hours lab; 108 hours total

-Prerequisite: Completion of CHEM 120 and PHYS 140 with a mini-
+Prerequisite: Completion of CHEM 120 and PHYS 140 with a minimum grade of C

 This is an introductory course on the properties of engineering materials and how their overall properties relate to internal structure.
 Topics include: atomic structure and bonding; crystal structure; phases and phase diagrams; properties (mechanical, electrical, magnetic, optical) and structure of metals, polymers, ceramics and composites; mechanical deformation and fracture; taxonomy systems; corrosion and processing methods.
 CSU, UC